-As of the Academic Year 2022-23, we aim for Spanish to gradually replace French as the core language taught at the school.
+We aim for Spanish to gradually replace French as the core language taught at the school.

-Alongside teaching Spanish as the main Modern Foreign Language, we also aim to roll out the Spanish Bilingual Stream to Year 2.
-After that, the focus will shift to our Transition to Secondary School programme, although pupils will continue to learn Spanish at a level that suits their needs, as a timetabled subject.
+Alongside eventually teaching Spanish as the main modern foreign language, we have rolled out the Spanish immersion classes to Year 2.
+From Year 3, the focus will shift to our Transition to Secondary School programme, although pupils will continue to learn Spanish at a level that suits their needs, as a timetabled subject.